wo3kie/hft-dojo/README.md

 C++20

 ## How to build it?
-mkdir build
-cd build
+cd hft-dojo
+cmake --preset debug
+cmake --build --preset debug

+For an optimized build:
-cmake ..
+cmake --preset release
-cmake --build .
+cmake --build --preset release

 ## How to run tests?
-cd build
-ctest --output-on-failure
+ctest --preset debug

+From the project root you can also run everything with one command:
+./test

-To run a single test binary through CTest: ctest -R trade_engine --output-on-failure
+To run a single test binary through CTest: ctest --preset debug -R trade_engine

+You can pass extra CTest arguments through the wrapper, for example:
+./test -R trade_engine

 ## How to clean it?
 rm -rf build

+Debug artifacts are generated under `build/debug/` and release artifacts under `build/release/`.

 ## Content